- Our Heritage = 传承

 - Contact Us = 联络

-The Lower Secondary Music curriculum utilises well-founded pedagogical methods like self-directed learning and collaborative learning, to motivate students to achieve instrumental mastery and performance competency.
-Secondary One students were equipped with knowledge of musical theory through online platforms and innovative music lessons such as Creative Ensembles that cultivate students’ creativity and confidence.
-Secondary 2 students developed their musical abilities in an Arrangement Module, making use of the mobile app Garage Band on the iPad.
-Opportunities are abound for deserving students to perform at school platforms; during post-exam activities and lunchtime performances.
+The Lower Secondary Music curriculum utilises self-directed and collaborative learning, to motivate students to achieve instrumental mastery and performance competency.
+Students applied their knowledge of musical theory, music recording and developed their creative musical abilities in an Arrangement Module, making use of the iPad application Garage Band.

 Lower Sec Music Programme: Learning how to play the Ukelele